The Region's Nuclear Bunker: The Historic Waterloo County Municipal Emergency Government Headquarters

 Discussions on the Future of the Nuclear Bunker

-Share on Facebook Share on Twitter Share on Linkedin Email this linkThe future of the Nuclear Bunker is being discussed as part of the Region's 2022 Plan and Budget.
+Share Discussions on the Future of the Nuclear Bunker on Facebook Share Discussions on the Future of the Nuclear Bunker on Twitter Share Discussions on the Future of the Nuclear Bunker on Linkedin Email Discussions on the Future of the Nuclear Bunker linkThe future of the Nuclear Bunker is being discussed as part of the Region's 2022 Plan and Budget.
 The date that the Nuclear Bunker will be considered for possible budget allocations is at the November 24, 2021 meeting of the Budget Committee.
 If you are interested in following this discussion, registering as a delegation, or submitting feedback regarding possible budget allocations for the Nuclear Bunker structure, please visit: Region of Waterloo Council Calendar.
 The agenda and YouTube link for this meeting will be posted shortly.

 Further, the Region's 2022 Plan and Budget process has an Engage Region of Waterloo page.
 Use this link to find pertinent information and other methods to provide feedback on the Budget process: Budget 2022